Intervention/docs/httpauth/v5/introduction/index.md

 ## Introduction

 Intervention HttpAuth is a library for the authentication of resources with HTTP Basic or Digest authentication.
-The package provides an API that makes these steps as simple as possible.
+The package [can be easily installed](/v5/introduction/installation) provides an API that makes these steps as simple as possible.

 The workflow is divided into two steps.
 In the first, an instance of the